ren-tao01/ren-tao01/README.md

 - 📫 How to reach me: ...
 -->

-- 🔭 I’m currently working on my course work and preparing for final exam.
-Other than that, I am working on my own personal website and some interesting projects, coming right up soon!!!
+- 🔭 I’m starting my final year of study and will be working on Implementation of Secure Fingerprinting Schemes for Messaging Layer Security dissertation project.
+Besides that, I'm working on my own personal website and some interesting projects, coming right up soon!!!
-- 🌱 I’m currently studying Artificial Intelligence and Computer Science.
+- 🌱 I’m currently pursuing BSc in Artificial Intelligence and Computer Science, graduating on June 2023.
+- 🧍 I'll have up to 2 years of free-to-stay visa for working in the UK.
-- 🤝 I'm currently looking for internships or graduate programs(2023).
+- 🤝 I'm looking for graduate/entry-level roles in software engineering for 2023.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a sneaker lover hehe.
+- 📫 Reach me at LinkedIn: https://www.linkedin.com/in/1rentaowan1/